-Table 3 demonstrates the significant socioeconomic impact of floods in the communities under study.
+Table 4 demonstrates the significant socioeconomic impact of floods in the communities under study.
 For all of the items evaluated, exceptionally high mean response values more than a threshold of 3 served as evidence for this.
 The responses were skewed towards "a very strong effect" for all the items due to the low standard deviations that were very near to the mean and little variability of responses.
 Even though there is variation in the levels of replies for each item category, the table shows that the majority of respondents express some level of displeasure with how flooding has affected their states.

+The socioeconomic impact of floods was found to be significant, with respondents expressing some level of displeasure with how flooding has affected their states.
+The coping strategies adopted by the communities included raising doorsteps and pit latrines, constructing protective walls, and elevating house foundations, among others.
+The results of this study are also in line with previous studies showing that floods can have significant socio-economic impacts on affected communities, and that communities often adopt various coping strategies to reduce these impacts, including building houses and latrines, constructing protective infrastructure, and diversify livelihoods (Mensah & Ahadzie, 2020; Mai et al., 2020; Abubakari & Twum, 2019; Munyai et al., 2019; Echendu, 2020; Khan et al., 2021; Yushanthi & Nianthi, 2021).

 According to the data analysis, majority of the respondents (44%) always raise their doorsteps and pit latrines, 36% construct protective walls and elevation of the house foundation, 9% use sandbags and tree logs, while 11% of the respondents use pipe outlets as their coping strategy.
 The major coping strategy utilized by the communities for flood adaptation is the construction of drainages and the building of dams/embankments (47%), and control of housing development (36%), while 17% initiate solid waste management practice.
 This study reveals measures for flood control in the study area.
 The respondents agreed that the roles played by the government include the use of community leaders (7%), government involvement (14%), and the use of media such as tv (19%), while the majority (60%) of the flood control measures is through the use of sensitization by government agencies.